 For my Master's thesis, I forked the PSO/DE framework to create an extensive framework for Differential Evolution with adaptive selection of operators and parameters.
 The framework has a similar modular structure to the PSO/DE framework.
 In addition to different options for mutation, crossover, etc., a large number of methods to perform adaptive selection of operators is implemented.
 Many of these methods are based on maintaining the population diversity, which is important to avoid convergence on local optima.
 The project can be found here.
 As an illustration, the GIFs below show first three dimensions of the solutions in the population, in example runs of DE (left) and PSO (right) while optimizing the 30-dimensional Rastrigin function.

 For a group project during my bachelor's, we created the so-called 'Coach Cockpit', a tool for soccer coaches to perform in-depth analyses on soccer matches.
 The tool was written in Java, an has many features, such as real-time plotting of all kinds of data, and some data mining capabilities.
 The tool was even shown on national television: check it out here.

 A somewhat silly project is an Android app for a popular Dutch board game 'Pim Pam Pet'.
 My friends and I like to play this game on occasion, and due to the lack of a decent app, I decided to give it a go.
 Surprisingly, it currently has over 20.000 downloads.
 It is available in the Google Play Store for free here.

 Currently, I am working on a shell script that allows you to browse though the media of your favorite subreddits through the media player mpv.
 It can also be used as a Reddit scraper.
-The script is called "rdt", and it is still a work in progress.
-However, it is already very functional.
+The script is still a work in progress, but it is already very functional.
 Check it out here.
-The GIF below briefly demonstrates how it looks.

 Another project I am working on is a terminal-based calendar application that synchronizes with a CalDAV server.
 More on that soon!